 - Get a mentor

-Would you like a mentor in your beekeeping?
-65% of beekeepers report they have a mentor.
+Would you like a teacher in your beekeeping?
+Sixty-five percent of beekeepers report they have a mentor (teacher).
 Whether you have a designated person in your life who is titled a ‘mentor’ or someone you often call upon with questions or concerns; your ability to grow in your profession or hobby exponentially grows when someone is there to guide and advise you in your endeavors.

 The bee season extends from February through November each year.